-The Bates College Noonday Concert series continues its fall season with a selection of programs throughout the month of November.
-The free concerts, open to the public, will be held Tuesdays from 12:30 to 1 p.m. at the college’s Olin Arts Concert Hall, 75 Russell St.
+The Bates College Noonday Concert series continues its winter season with a selection of programs throughout March.
+The free concerts, open to the public, will be held Tuesdays from 12:30 to 1 p.m. at the college’s Olin Arts Center Concert Hall, located on Russell Street in Lewiston.

 Theater at Bates will stage four performances of Anton Chekov’s tragicomedy “The Seagull” March 5, March 6 and March 7 at 8 p.m. and March 8 at 2 p.m. in Schaeffer Theatre.
 Tickets are $6 for general admission and $3 for senior citizens and students.
 For reservations and additional ticket information, call the box office at 207-786-6161.

 “Anna,” a documentary juxtaposing the collapse of the Soviet Union with the growth of director Nikita Mikhalkov’s daughter over the course of 13 years, will be shown March 7 at 7 p.m., and March 8 at 2 p.m. in Room 105 of the Olin Arts Center at Bates College.
 Admission is $5.
 Tickets may be purchased in advance by calling L/A Arts at 207-782-7228 or 800-639-2919.